video-dev/hls.js/api-extractor/report/hls.js.api.md

     sessionType?: string;
 };

+// Warning: (ae-forgotten-export) The symbol "DRMSystemConfiguration" needs to be exported by the entry point hls.d.ts
+// Warning: (ae-missing-release-tag) "DRMSystemsConfiguration" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export type DRMSystemsConfiguration = Partial<Record<KeySystems, DRMSystemConfiguration>>;

 // Warning: (ae-missing-release-tag) "ElementaryStreamInfo" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)